amhinanay/GitHub-repository_AMH/README.md

 5. Database Setup:
 php artisan migrate

 Ps.
 I didn’t follow the required version and os but followed the latest version instead because the exam is the **QA Engineering exam 2023.** But once the company hired me **I will follow their required version and so on.** Thanks, for viewing my assessment!
 If I don't pass because I didn't follow the standard basis I still say thank you for this exam I learn more web/application software.
 I will adapt this additional knowledge to my skills.
-And contribute to the new web development process. and I NEVER GIVE UP hehe.
-I’m just getting started.
-I was like the skinny guy in the gym who doesn't know anything but after I gain more and more experience I will become someone i always dream of.
+And contribute to the new web development process.